mongodb/docs/source/tutorial/install-mongodb-on-redhat-centos-or-fedora-linux.rst

 Configure Package Management System (YUM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+// TODO: please add instructions for yum update and that it needs to be executed after adding the repo.

 Create a ``/etc/yum.repos.d/10gen.repo`` file to hold information
 about your repository.
 If you are running a 64-bit system